CODES YOU NEED TO KNOW

 THE GUIDE TO PARKING AND TRASH

 You cannot park your car on any city street for more than 24 hours.
-Certain areas limit parking to two or three hours, so be sure to check the posted time limits.
+Certain areas limit parking to one, two or three hours, so be sure to check the posted time limits.
 Trust us, if you violate the time limit, you will get a ticket.
 Keep your car off any lawn, even for repairs, and never park on private property.

 GARBAGE AND RUBBISH REGULATIONS